microsoft/metered-billing-accelerator/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
-Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Authorized use of Microsoft trademarks or logos is subject to and must follow
+[Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+[azure-app-metered-billing]: https://docs.microsoft.com/en-us/azure/marketplace/azure-app-metered-billing "Metered billing for managed applications using the marketplace metering service"

+[marketplace-metering-service-apis]: https://docs.microsoft.com/en-us/azure/marketplace/marketplace-metering-service-apis "Marketplace metered billing APIs"

+[eventhub-capture-format]: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-resource-manager-namespace-event-hub-enable-capture#capturenameformat "EventHubs Capture Format "

+[pure function]: https://en.wikipedia.org/wiki/Pure_function "Pure Function"

+[folding]: https://en.wikipedia.org/wiki/Fold_(higher-order_function) "Fold (higher-order function) on Wikipedia"